2026 Collaborators

 • Sommer Fawn Moselle (Xamada)

-Sommer Fawn Moselle (Xamada, Dj*Xa), is a vocalist, music producer, recording artist, DJ, ceremonialist, song holder and sound healer.
-Xe(shee) holds a MA degree in Somatic Psychology from CIIS with an independent focus on Black & Indigenous epistemologies.
-S.fm/x is committed to collective liberation through the continual cultivation of beauty, love, compassion, wisdom, peace and understanding for the transformation and benefit of all beings through sound, music, dance and community engagement.
+Sommer Fawn Moselle (Xamada, Dj*Xa), is a vocalist, music producer, recording artist, DJ, ceremonialist and sound healer following the Golden Path of Plant Spirit Medicine.
+She is committed to the continual cultivation of beauty, love, compassion, wisdom, peace and understanding for the transformation and benefit of all beings through sound, music, dance, expressive arts, deep ecologies and community engagement.

 Past Collaborators